kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/network_interface.md

 description: |-
   The kakaocloud_network_interface data source retrieves detailed information about a specific Network Interface in KakaoCloud.
   It provides attributes such as private and public IP addresses, MAC address, associated security groups, allowed address pairs, and VPC/subnet information.
-  Use this data source when you need to:- Reference an existing network interface in your Terraform configuration.
+  Use this data source when you need to:
-  Access networking details such as IPs, security groups, or VPC/subnet mappings without hardcoding values.Ensure dependent resources (e.g., instances, load balancers) are correctly attached to the intended network interface.
+  Reference an existing network interface in your Terraform configuration.Access networking details such as IPs, security groups, or VPC/subnet mappings without hardcoding values.Ensure dependent resources (e.g., instances, load balancers) are correctly attached to the intended network interface.
 ---

 # kakaocloud_network_interface (Data Source)